joyco-studio/scripts/raycast/README.md

 # Raycast Scripts

-Scripts meant to be copy-pasted directly into [Raycast](https://raycast.com/) for quick workflow integration.
+Scripts meant to be used with [Raycast](https://raycast.com/) for quick workflow integration.

 ## Installation

-1. Open Raycast → Extensions → Script Commands
+1. Open Raycast → Settings → Extensions → Add
-2. Create a new script command
-3. Copy the contents of the desired script
-4. Save and use
+2. Click "Add Script Directory"
+3. Pull the repo and select this `raycast` folder or copy the scripts to you local folder.
+4. All scripts will be automatically available in Raycast

+This approach lets Raycast watch the folder, so any new scripts added here will automatically appear in your commands.

 ---